 Tree Wells: Tree wells were constructed during the final stages of building the sculptured hillside of Museum Hill in the late 1990s.
 The wells were constructed to prevent damage to the roots and trunks of the trees as a means of preserving their integrity as the earth was reshaped on the hillside.
-More information about the tree wells is available in the Landscape section on the Bloomberg Connects app.
+More information about the tree wells is available in the Landscape section on Bloomberg Connects.